dhowe/rita/README.md

 When ready, create a PR with only the files you have changed (in `www` and `pub`).

 Please do not commit any files in `dist` unless there is a specific reason to do so

+To make updates to code documentation, update the JSON files in `/rita/docgen/data`, then re-generate the site with either `make-site.sh` or `watch-site.sh`

 <br>